COSMIC ANCESTRY | Quick Guide | 2011 - Replies Index - 2009 | by Brig Klyce | All Rights Reserved

 Evolution vs Creationism is a related local webpage.

-13 Jun 2010: What Darwin Got Wrong by Jerry Fodor and Massimo Piattelli-Palmarini [Our own review of this book].
+13 Jun 2010: What Darwin Got Wrong by Jerry Fodor and Massimo Piattelli-Palmarini [our own review of this book].
 NEW

 4:30 AM: Dear Brig, the article "hooked" to this link http://www.sciencedaily.com/releases/2010/03/100308151055.htm is very interesting!
 Kind regards....
 Hans-Peter Wheeler | http://www.stmelf.bayern.de